frameworkjet/FrameworkJet/README.md

 FrameworkJet is a web application framework created to cover the following requirements:
 - **Low response time**.
-- The framework must be **as light as possible**, without additional heavy libraries and dependencies.
+- To work **as light as possible**, without additional heavy libraries and dependencies.
 It's up to you to add external libraries and helpers depending on your particular needs.
-- The framework must support **server-side rendering** of the content if we request it.
+- **Server-side rendering** of the content.
-- The framework must support **client-side rendering** of the content via a communication with an API.
+- **Client-side rendering** of the content via communication with an API.
-- The framework must support **multilingual** templating.
+- **Multilingual** templating.

 **Table of Contents**
 - [Used technologies](#used-technologies)